IBM/sparksql-for-hbase/README.md

 In order to make HSpark work properly, you may need to set `SPARK_HOME` environment to point to your installation directory.

-2. Install Apace HBase 1.2.4
+2. Install Apache HBase 1.2.4

 Currently, HSpark works with Apache HBase 1.2.4.
 Download this version from the following link: